 When you choose a Non-Network Provider, you may not receive the same Level of Benefits.
-Charges that exceed the Usual, Customary and Reasonable rates (also called “UCR.”) are not covered.
-You may be billed for charges that exceed UCR.
+Charges that exceed the Reference Based Pricing (also called “RBP”) are not covered.
+You may be billed for charges that exceed RBP.
 This is called balance billing.
 You may need to pay more Out-of-Pocket Expenses.

 The Plan will cover services for an Emergency Medical Condition treated in any hospital emergency department.
 If applicable, Emergency Services will be covered according to your Benefits Chart no matter when or where you receive them.
 Plans will not require prior authorization or impose any other administrative requirements or benefit limitations that are more restrictive than services received from a Network provider.
 There may be times that services are necessary to be provided outside of the network.
 In order for services to be covered at the higher level of benefit, you must obtain approval before receiving the service.
 See Pre-Approval section below.